eclipse-archived/ceylon-lang.org/documentation/1.1/introduction.md

 <!-- try: -->
     Printable&Sized&Persistent printableSizedPersistent = ... ;

-Union and intersection types are occasionally useful as a convenience in ordinary code.
-More importantly, they help make things that are complex and magical in other languages (especially generic type argument inference) simple and straightforward in Ceylon.
+Union and intersection types are often useful as a convenience in ordinary code.
+(Once you start using Ceylon, you'll be amazed just how often!)
+More importantly, they help make things that are complex and magical in other languages&mdash;especially generic type argument inference&mdash;simple and straightforward in Ceylon.

 For example, consider the following:

 <!-- try-post: